nkk0/pipenv/docs/diagnose.rst

 This is usually a result of mixing Pipenv with system packages.
 We *strongly* recommend installing Pipenv in an isolated environment.
-Uninstall all existing Pipenv installations, and see :ref:`proper_installation` to choose one of the recommended way to install Pipenv instead.
+Uninstall all existing Pipenv installations, and see :ref:`installing-pipenv` to choose one of the recommended way to install Pipenv instead.

 ☤ My pyenv-installed Python is not found